-Second State of JN De L'Isle's Cartographic Landmark - The Most Complete Map of the North Pacific to Date and the Beginning of the Scientific Debate of the Sea of the West and Northwest Passage
+Second State of Buache and De L'Isle's Cartographic Landmark -- The Most Complete Map of the North Pacific to Date and the Beginning of the Scientific Debate of the Sea of the West and the Northwest Passage

 The map shows North America and Russia arrayed from the North Pole.
 An advertisement in the upper left corner explains that this map not only shares new geographic discoveries, it also improved upon the stereographic projection.
 Rather than show meridians and parallels meeting in right angles, the chart includes the curve of the earth, with latitude lines radiating in an arc, making it possible to show more area.

 A large sea is in the interior of North America.
 A series of lakes nearly connects Baffin's Bay to the Mer du Sud, suggesting a Northwest Passage.
 To the north are glacial mountains while to the west are a series of archipelagoes and several large lakes.
 Further west, Russia appears well delineated, with the exception of a "Grande Terre" supposedly discovered by the Russians in 1723.

 In the top two corners are oval frames containing portrayals of indigenous peoples: to the right a North American native, to the left a Kamchatkan.
 In the middle is a decorative title cartouche proclaiming the novelty of this map.
 It also mentions that the map was made by two of the most important mapmakers of the mid-eighteenth century.
 One was Philippe Buache, premier gèographe du roi, gèographe adjoint to the Acàdemie Royale des Sciences, and son-in-law of the famous geographer Guillaume De L'Isle.
 The other was Joseph Nicholas De L'Isle, astronomer, geographer, and brother to Guillaume.
 J. N. De L'Isle presented the map to the Acàdemie Royale on April 8, 1750; it was first printed in June of 1752.